For the Director Only!

 There's always that one person that people just innately trust and can talk to about pretty much anything, and you're that person.
 You help them with their problems and share the weight of their burdens.

-Both were Pure, healthy kids.
+The trio were Pure, healthy kids.
 Early on, there was some dispute over Cinder's caste.
 He had traits that would make a good Monitor and was thus sent with the Tattlers.
 He didn't last a fortnight.
 He wanted to make friends.
 He talked too much.
 He cried for his brother, caste into the Fortunate.
 He didn't actually tattle.
 Father Fortunate made an argument for having another universal donor and welcomed the boy with open arms.
 He became a Meanie.

 Cinder was a sweet, nice kid but felt like a stranger.
 Kids are not always kind.
 He was bullied, teases and beat up from time to time.
 This made growing up more difficult.
 He needed protection and often got it from his brother or others.
 Eventually, he gained a reputation as a weak and nervous type and he'd never completely shake it.